 On the second lecture, Ms.Ladja talked about the production of oyster spats in the hatchery.
 She presented that production of spats in the hatchery can be done anytime and yields good quality single oysters.
 Ms. Ladja also discussed the procedure in producing oyster spats in the hatchery as well as nursery and grow-out culture in ponds.

 Next, Ms. Luhan shared the importance of enrichment or the use of fertilizers in seaweed farming.
 A fertilizer, as discussed by Ms. Luhan, is any material of natural or synthetic origin applied to soil or plant tissues to supply plant nutrients essential to its growth.
 Macro nutrients vital for the growth of seaweeds are nitrogen, phosphorus, and potassium.
+Some compounds like Calcium Peroxide are also added sometimes.
 Farming of the seaweed Kappaphycus alvarezii is faced with problems such as occurrence of ice-ice disease and deterioration of growth.
 However, these problems were addressed by the study on seaweed enrichment conducted by Ms. Luhan and her team.
 Their study shows that seaweed enrichment increased the growth rate, reduced the occurrence of ice-ice disease and carrageenan quality remained good.